keptn/keptn.github.io/content/docs/concepts/architecture/index.md

  - When an execution plane is operated outside of the Cluster, it can communicate with the HTTP API exposed by the `api-gateway-nginx`.
-   In this case, each request to the API must be authenticated using the `keptn-api` token.
+   In this case, each request to the API must be authenticated using `keptn-api-token`.
    The distributor sidecars and cp-connectors are not able to directly connect to the NATS cluster, but they can be configured to fetch open `.triggered` events from the HTTP API.